DaSKITA/dara-frontend/README.md

 # DARA Frontend

 This is the prototype frontend for the DataAccessRequestAssistant DARA.
+It is currently accessible via https://daskita.github.io/dara-frontend.

 ## Usage
 It is ment to be used together with DARA browser extension, which is based on the automa extension.